DominiqueMercier/mislabel/README.md

 FordB and Character Trajectories: http://www.timeseriesclassification.com/index.php

-Use the main.py file to execute selected procedure or the execute.sh file for a complete analysis.
+Use the main.py file to execute a selected procedure or the execute.sh file for a complete analysis.
+The .ipynb files provide additional methods to perform a post-hoc analysis using the trained models.